Mary Heilmann: 2010s

 In 2016 a retrospective of Heilmann's work was held at the Whitechapel Gallery in London.

 2020s

 Heilmann's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

-From April 2025 to April 2026, The Whitney Museum is holding a solo exhibition for Heilmann entitled Mary Heilmann: Long Line which is organized by Laura Phipps, Associate Curator.
-This exhibition includes a hand-painted enlargement of her painting Long Line, 2020, and a variety of her colorful chairs which are intended to relate to her painting.
+From April 2025 to April 2026, The Whitney Museum held a solo exhibition of Heilmann's work titled Mary Heilmann: Long Line which was curated by Laura Phipps.
+This exhibition included a hand-painted enlargement of her painting Long Line, 2020, and a variety of her colorful chairs which are intended to relate to her painting.

+Death

+Heilmann died at a hospital in Riverhead, New York, on August 14, 2026, at the age of 86.
+Her death was due to complications from a recent fall.